 The 16 MW Sechelt Creek Hydro Facility located near Sechelt, BC commenced commercial operation in 1997.
-The electrical power generated by the facility is sold to BC Hydro under an EPA which expires in 2043, and remains subject to BCUC approval.
+The electrical power generated by the facility is sold to BC Hydro under an EPA which expires in 2043.

 Regional Power operates the Sechelt Creek Hydro Facility pursuant to the Hydro Power O&M Agreement (see "Narrative Description of the Business - Hydro - Hydro Power O&M Agreement").